 The following essay is by Bill Marchant.
 He writes at Northern Reaction.

 Why are we celebrating Canada’s 150th birthday on July 1st, and not the 241st birthday on July 4th?
 Why did Canada not join America’s rebellion against Great Britain?
 (Being a good Loyalist, I will use the contemporary British name for what others call the American Revolution.)
-This is a question that seems to attract essentially no inquiry on the Canadian side, despite the fact that Canada as a sovereign state only exists because the answer to this question.
+This is a question that seems to attract essentially no inquiry on the Canadian side, despite the fact that Canada as a sovereign state only exists because of the answer to this question.
 Americans will occasionally tackle it, but it is usually framed as a military question: “Why were we not able to ‘liberate’ Canada when we liberated ourselves?”
 However, even this question has faded into the distance in the last 100 years, since Justin Smith published Our Struggle for the Fourteenth Colony, and essentially answered the American side.

 Perhaps the reason why Canadians do not ask this question is because the answer reveals uncomfortable truths about America’s founding, Canada’s old stock, and the nature of political power.
 But we here have no fear of uncomfortable truths; we revel in them, as an uncomfortable truth is no less a truth than a comfortable one.

 Before revealing the true answer, it is important to dispel an easy answer that is absolutely false.
 This is the idea that America simply did not care about Canada, since it was cold and full of Frenchmen.
 In fact, the Continental Congress sent three letters, four delegates, and an invading army into Canada to convince them to join the Continental Congress and by extension the Rebellion.
 They also put an open invitation to Canada (and to no other colony) in the Articles of Confederation, and Benjamin Franklin’s opening offer for peace with Britain in the Paris negotiations was that Britain give Canada to America.